 Here is the way you can find the receivable turnover ratio of your company,

 This formula for calculating the receivables turnover ratio contains,

 Ner credit sales = Sales on credit – Sales returns – sales allowances

 Let’s see how to calculate the receivables turnover ratio with an example.

 How to calculate the accounts receivables turnover ratio?

 Here we will see an example of calculating the receivables turnover ration.

 Let’s suppose, a company named ‘Business Guide Blog‘ has the total credit sales of $1,00,000 from the total sales of goods or services and, the average account receivable is $10,000.
 Then, the calculation will be as below.

-Means the receivable turnover ratio of Business Guide Blog is 10.
+This means the receivable turnover ratio of the Business Guide Blog is 10.

 Remember, More the receivable runover ration, more the efficient collection of debtors or receivables of the company.